Data Products, Data Mesh, Streaming Architecture, Apache Kafka, Data Governance, Event Streaming

 Building Streaming Data Products on Kafka

 Durable Event Logs: Unlike message queues, Kafka retains events based on retention policies, enabling multiple independent consumers, new consumer onboarding through replay, and reprocessing after bug fixes.
+For foundational concepts, see Apache Kafka.

 Topic-Based Organization: Topics provide natural boundaries.
-Naming conventions communicate ownership—domain teams own their namespaces.
+Naming conventions communicate ownership, domain teams own their namespaces.

-Consumer Groups: Allow multiple teams to read the same product at their own pace—analytics processing every event, ML sampling 10%, operational systems consuming real-time.
+Consumer Groups: Allow multiple teams to read the same product at their own pace, analytics processing every event, ML sampling 10%, operational systems consuming real-time.

 Multi-Tenancy: Quotas limit throughput per client, network isolation separates sensitive products, priority classes provide different SLAs.